-Total confirmed cases of coronavirus to date:
+Total confirmed cases of coronavirus in period

-Total deaths in the Netherlands to date
+Total deaths in the Netherlands in period

 Note: Each Tuesday, the numbers for the preceding week become accurate.
 Usually, Tuesdays have the highest numbers of the week because of this.
 Weekends and public holidays can all cause delays in testing data.